MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 This Getting Started is a step-by-step guide explaining how to build a Multi-Sandbox Executable for the STM32F7508-DK Discovery kit.

-This Executable will be built from the
+This Executable will be built from
 `Kernel GREEN <https://github.com/MicroEJ/Kernel-GREEN>`__ sources.

 The Multi-Sandbox Executable built in this Getting Started can then be used to